 I recently upgraded iCloud to the 50 GB / $0.99 a month plan, almost exclusively to test out the Photo stream feature.
 I take a lot of photos.
-Currently, my photo library spans six year, and is heavy even for a 128 GB iPhone 6.
+Currently, my photo library spans thirteen years, and is heavy even for a 128 GB iPhone 6.
 For years, I’ve photos a few times a month to Lightroom, usually in tandem with my camera, but I rarely remove photos from my phone.

 However, with 10k photos the sync was slow.
 After the three days, only about half the photos were uploaded, despite being connected to wifi roughly 18 hours a day, and on a charger for roughly 16 hours a day during the span.

-I started toying with methods to speed up uploads, here’s the process I figured out:
+I started toying with methods to speed up uploads.
+Here's the process I figured out: